lexus2k/canvas/README.md

 // To get width, height, and access the bitmap data use methods below
 // canvas.width(), canvas.height(), canvas.getData()
 ```

+## Why canvas library

+The main idea is to have small flash footprint.
+The [test](examples/test/test.ino) demo example
+can be compiled either with Adafruit GFX support or canvas GFX support.
+Just only having Adafruit
+GFX 8-bit buffer defined in your application requires 6KiB of flash (for AVR), while the same
+code with canvas gfx library uses less than 1KiB of flash.

 ## Setting up